 The MIT Admissions for short. oversees the recruitment and selection of all undergraduate applicants to the Institute, including both prospective first-year and transfer students.
-We also coordinate the Educational Council, an international network of more than 5,000 alumni who serve as local ambassadors and conduct interviews, and host more than 45,000 visitors a year who attend our information sessions and campus tours.
+We also coordinate the Educational Council, an international network of over 3,500 alumni who serve as local ambassadors and conduct interviews, and host more than 45,000 visitors a year who attend our information sessions and campus tours.

 MIT Admissions was established in 1929, and is currently led by Stu Schmill ’86, Dean of Admissions and Student Financial Services.
 Our team of admissions officers, support staff, admissions bloggers, tour guides, and student workers take pride in the mission, vision, tradition, and integrity of our work on behalf of the Institute and those who aspire to attend it.
 As one of our colleagues once wrote, we believe that working at MIT Admissions is more than a job: it is a privilege, an honor, and a responsibility, and requires a public and institutional trust that we do not take for granted and work very hard to keep.